by present and past LSSA Presidents Sonja Shield, Jim Provost, and Gibb Surette

 Resisting management’s 1979 push to consolidate borough offices, MFY staff member Bob Hartman told a newspaper “If legal services is worth anything at all, it’s worth it on a storefront basis… You get a feel for the neighborhood, for the problems on the street.
 You listen to the same complaints, you see the same faces in court, and you know something is going on.
 You can’t pick that up at Broadway and Worth.
 It might be a new wave, that everyone in legal services will be in big shiny office buildings and you won’t get a feel for what’s going on out there… In my opinion, the people who are making these decisions don’t know anything about legal services.”

-In 1979, LSSA’s second strike began against new work rules imposed by Executive Director Kathy Mitchell.
+On November 14, 1979, LSSA’s second strike began against new work rules imposed by Executive Director Kathy Mitchell.
 Management sought to make an example out of LSSA, which was playing a key role in the dramatic nationwide growth of unionization within the Legal Services community.
 The strike lasted 11 weeks during the depths of winter.
 LSSA in those days had no strike fund and no hardship fund.
 Our only affiliation was to the nascent NOLSW, and it had very few resources to share.
 One of the main issues was seeking strict adherence to affirmative action goals.
-In the end, the union compromised on the implementation of new work rules, but defeated other giveback demands, won retirement benefits for the first time, and made modest salary gains.
+In the end, the union compromised on the implementation of new work rules, but defeated other giveback demands, won retirement benefits for the first time, added an affirmative action policy, expanded due process rights on the job, particularly for probationary employees, succeeded in getting two staff attorneys who had been fired prior to negotiations rehired, and made modest salary gains.
 (24% raises!)
-Best of all Mitchell and her anti-union offensive were discredited, and she was dismissed.
+Best of all, Mitchell and her anti-union offensive were discredited, and she was dismissed.
 For years thereafter, her successor, Dale Johnson, always came to the table eager to point out first of all that he was not seeking give-backs.

 Joining the UAW